-- a) promote the integration of sustainability in the strategies and culture of the company and favour its circulation among employees, shareholders, users, clients, the territory and all the stakeholders in general; - b) supervise sustainability issues, also in relation to reporting aspects required under Italian Legislative Decree 254/2016, associated with the exercising of business activities and interaction dynamics between the company and all stakeholders and examine the main corporate rules and procedures proving to be of relevance upon comparison; - c) examine the guidelines of the sustainability plan and the procedures for implementing them; - d) monitor the implementation of sustainability plan approved by the Board of Directors; - e) examine the no profit strategies of the company; - f) monitor, regarding matters of competence, the adequacy of the Code of Ethics and its effective implementation; - express, by request of the Board of Directors, opinions on other matters regarding sustainability; - h) report to the Board of Directors, at least on a half-yearly basis and no later than the term for approving the annual or interim financial report, about the activity carried out; - i) liaise with the pertinent corporate structures and bodies in relation to aspects of ethics and sustainability.
+- a) promote the integration of sustainability in the strategies and culture of the company and favour its circulation among employees, shareholders, users, clients, the territory and all the stakeholders in general; - b) supervise sustainability issues, also in relation to reporting aspects required under Italian Legislative Decree 254/2016, associated with the exercising of business activities and interaction dynamics between the company and all stakeholders and examine the main corporate rules and procedures proving to be of relevance upon comparison; - c) examine the guidelines of the sustainability plan and the procedures for implementing them; - d) monitor the implementation of sustainability plan approved by the Board of Directors; - e) examine the no profit strategies of the company; - f) monitor, regarding matters of competence, the adequacy of the Code of Ethics and its effective implementation; - g) express, by request of the Board of Directors, opinions on other matters regarding sustainability; - h) report to the Board of Directors, at least on a half-yearly basis and no later than the term for approving the annual or interim financial report, about the activity carried out; - i) liaise with the pertinent corporate structures and bodies in relation to aspects of ethics and sustainability.

-It should also be noted that, on 29 May 2020, the Board determined, as previously resolved on 13 December 2018, that the powers of the Diversity Committee remain assigned to the aforementioned committee, namely: "Promoting, in light of international best practices, a culture of valuing diversity, avoiding and countering all forms of discrimination, and encouraging the adoption of a diverse approach to people management, spreading sensitivity and awareness of the value of differences at all levels of the organisation and monitoring overall development".
+Also note that in article 5 letter j), the Regulations of the Ethics, Sustainability and Inclusion Committee expressly includes among its tasks, the responsibility to "promote, in the light of international best practices, a culture that values diversity, avoiding and combating all forms of discrimination and supporting the adoption of a diversified approach to managing people, disseminating sensitivity to and awareness of the value of difference at all levels of the organisation and monitoring overall developments."

-During the period, the Ethics and Sustainability Committee held 8 meetings, with an average duration of 1 hour 30 minutes, mostly attended by its members.
+During the period, the Ethics, Sustainability and Inclusion Committee (formerly the Ethics and Sustainability Committee had 13 meetings, with an average duration of 1 hour 36 minutes, mostly attended by its members.
 The Chairperson of the Board of Statutory Auditors and/or another Auditor also participated in the meeting and provided valuable contributions to the discussion.